Aux armes et cætera (album): Reception

-In 1981, Gainsbourg purchased the original manuscript of "La Marseillaise" at an auction, which was signed by the composer.
-He then showed critics that his version was, in fact, closer to the original than any other recorded version as the manuscript clearly shows the words "Aux armes et cætera..." for the chorus as author Rouget de l'Isle did not bother writing the full chorus each time, preferring to shorten it with the word etc.
+In 1981, Gainsbourg purchased the original manuscript of "La Marseillaise" at an auction, which was signed by the composer, Claude Joseph Rouget de Lisle.
+He then showed critics that his version was, in fact, closer to the original than any other recorded version as the manuscript clearly shows the words "Aux armes et cætera..." for the chorus as Rouget de Lisle did not bother writing the full chorus each time, preferring to shorten it with the word etc.

 Two other singles were taken from the album: "Vieille canaille" (a French version of "You Rascal You" written in the 1920s by Sam Theard) and Gainsbourg's own "Lola Rastaquouère".
 A short European tour featuring the Jamaican group The Revolutionaries (see line-up below) but not the I-Three followed in December 1979, culminating in a series of shows in Paris.
 At a show in Strasbourg, outraged paratroopers showed up in the concert hall and the show was cancelled.
 Serge Gainsbourg nevertheless came onstage on his own and courageously sang the regular national anthem, stating that he gave "La Marseillaise its original revolutionary meaning back".
 The soldiers then sang along with him in a military salute posture.
 The event was shown on TV news, causing more controversy and sarcasm — and boosting album sales.

 The Paris shows at Le Palace were recorded by Philippe Lerichomme, mixed by Bruno Blum and engineer Thierry Bertomeu and issued as a double CD, Gainsbourg et cætera in 2006.

 With the same musicians and backing vocalists, Serge Gainsbourg recorded a reggae follow-up studio album in 1981, Mauvaises nouvelles des étoiles.
 In 2003 that album was also given the "dub style" treatment (see "new mixes" below) by Bruno Blum and Soljie Hamilton.